thecloudenthusiast/cities-match-game/README.md

 Step 6 - Making changes on GitHub to reflect in the AWS Code Pipeline
 - Go to your GitHub page => click the index.html file => make some edit => commit the changes
 - AWS Code pipeline will automatically detect the changes and redeploy the pipeline.
-- Refresh the web browser, you should the edit.
+- Refresh the web browser, you should see the changes.

+  P.S: Full credit goes to TinyTechnicalTutorials for the original source codes.